 The applied computer Science program has a rigorous programming sequence starting at freshmen year.
 During the course of the degree, students will become proficient in several programming languages and their applications.
 By paying special attention to the development of a broad set of technical skills, the ACS program opens a full new world of experimentation for our students.

-The hybrid courses are unique to the ACS – Media Arts program.
+The hybrid courses are unique to the Applied Computer Science – Media Arts program.
 Each one has been carefully designed to work with a specific, cutting-edge technology and high-demand programming skills applied to a particular creative environment.
-These courses make the ACS program unique in its field.
+These courses make the Applied Computer Science – Media Arts program unique in its field.
 Examples of these classes are Interactive prototyping, media environments or the Mixed Reality sequence.

 WSCUC: Senior College and University Commission